igor47/blog/_posts/2010-09-07-get-started-right-with-rvm.md

 This is all briefly describing what can be found in [RVM's (fantastic) documentation](http://rvm.beginrescueend.com/).
-For basic use, this article should cover the main topics, however, RVM can still do a whole lot more than I adressed here.
+For basic use, this article should cover the main topics, however, RVM can still do a whole lot more than I addressed here.
 The goal of this post was simply to get you started well, and right, with RVM.

 [Discuss this on Hacker News](http://news.ycombinator.com/item?id=1686435)